zarr-developers/zarr-python/docs/tutorial.rst

 Zarr comes with implementations of delta, scale-offset, quantize, packbits and categorize filters.
 It is also relatively straightforward to implement custom filters.
-For more information see the :mod:`zarr.filters` API docs.
+For more information see the :mod:`zarr.codecs` API docs.

 .. _tutorial_sync: